-Prerequisites.
-Microbiology 1 or 101; Biology 276; Chemistry 115B or 116B.
+Prerequisites: Biology 155 and Chemistry 115B or 116B.
 The design, methods, and execution of research in microbial genetics.

-290. Bibliography (1)

-Exercises in the use of basic reference books, journals, and specialized bibliographies, preparatory to the writing of a master's project or thesis.

-291. Investigation and Report (3)

-Analysis and research techniques in biology.
+290. Bibliography (1) Exercises in the use of basic reference books, journals, and specialized bibliographies, preparatory to the writing of a master's project or thesis.
+291. Investigation and Report (3) Analysis and research techniques in biology.

 297. Research (1-6)

 Research in one of the fields of biology.
 Maximum credit six units applicable on a master's degree.

 298. Special Study (1-6)

-Prerequisite: Consent of staff; to be arranged with department chairman and instructor.
+Prerequisite: Consent of staff; to be arranged with department chairman and

 Individual study.
 Six units maximum credit.